 Specific platforms imply specific additions to this rule with regard to the first-class citizen types they provide.
-For example, JSON doesn't have a Date object type, so the dates are to be passed as numbers or strings.
-In this case, it's convenient to mark dates somehow, for example, by adding at or date postfixes, i.e. created_at, occurred_at.
+For example, entities of the Date type (if such type is present) would benefit from being indicated with at or date postfixes, i.e. created_at, occurred_at.